Swiss residence permit for EU/EFTA citizens

 In order to live and work in Switzerland as a foreign person, many official hurdles must be overcome.
 The access of foreign persons to Switzerland is controlled and restricted by a close-meshed network of rules.

-When processing applications from abroad, Switzerland first differentiates between citizens from an EU/EFTA state and all other states.
-The rules for citizens from an EU/EFTA state are described in detail below.
-The rules for other nationals are described in a separate article.
+When processing applications from abroad, Switzerland initially distinguishes between citizens from an EU/EFTA country and all other countries.
+The rules for citizens from an EU/EFTA country are explained in detail below.
+We have set out the rules for other nationals in a separate article.

 The different types of permits

 In principle, a distinction is made between five types of permits for EU/EFTA nationals.
-The short stay permit, the residence permit, the settlement permit, the cross-border commuter permit and the permit for residence with gainful employment.
-It is important to note that the respective residence permits of EU/EFTA nationals automatically includes the authorization to perform a gainful activity.
+The short-term residence permit, the residence permit, the permanent residence permit, the cross-border commuter permit and the permit for residence with gainful employment.
+It is important to note that the respective residence permits of EU/EFTA nationals automatically include the authorization to carry out gainful employment.
 The residence permit includes the work permit, so to speak.
-However, it is also possible to waive gainful employment altogether - in this case stricter requirements apply for obtaining a residence permit (see section II).
+However, it is also possible to forgo gainful employment altogether - in this case, stricter requirements apply for obtaining a residence permit (see section II Obtaining a permit).

-This in contrast to third-country nationals (non-EU/EFTA nationals) for whom the granting of a residence permit does not immediately include a work permit by law.
-Often very restrictive.
-Requirements for third-country nationals and especially refugees to obtain a work permit.
-In the following, however, the various residence permits for EU/EFTA nationals:
+This is in contrast to third-country nationals (non-EU/EFTA nationals), for whom the granting of a residence permit does not automatically include a work permit.
+Very restrictive requirements often apply to third-country nationals and refugees in particular in order to obtain a work permit.
+However, the various residence permits for EU/EFTA nationals are described below:

 Short-term residence permit (permit L)

-The short-term residence permit (Permit L) is to be issued if a person is only staying in Switzerland for a limi-ted period of time.
-A short-term stay within the meaning of this definition is granted if the person entering Switzerland stays for less than one year.
-This can take place with or without gainful employment if the person entering the country is an EU/EFTA national.
-In the case of the second state, there is an entitlement to this permit if the gainful employment is between three months and one year.
-If the period of employment is less than three months, the individual does not need a permit considering the free movement of persons (Bilateral Agreement on the Free Movement of Persons [AFMP]).
+The short-term residence permit (L permit) is to be issued if a person is only staying in Switzerland for a limited period of time.
+A short stay within the meaning of this definition exists if the person entering Switzerland stays for less than one year.
+This may be with or without gainful employment.
+If the person entering Switzerland is a national of an EU/EFTA country, they are entitled to this permit if they have been gainfully employed for between 3 months and 1 year.
+In view of the free movement of persons (Bilateral Agreement on the Free Movement of Persons FZA), a person who has been employed for less than 3 months does not require a permit.

 Residence permit (Permit B)